 Coventry Business School is currently an active member of the European Foundation for Management Development, a global membership organisation dedicated to management development, covering over 900 members across 91 countries.

-Coventry Business School is recognised by the above memberships for the 2022/23 intake.
+Coventry Business School is recognised by the above memberships1 for the 2023/24 intake.

 What you'll study

 The Business Management BA (Hons) course aims to develop future leaders that are forward-looking and socially responsible.
 You will learn how leaders mobilise creativity, innovation and change in order to develop and maintain adaptable, successful businesses.
 Additionally, you’ll have the opportunity to develop your leadership and management skills in relation to dynamic contexts.
 The course emphasises the complexities of leading and managing change ethically and sustainably, where you’ll focus on an end-to-end understanding of business processes with an emphasis on leadership and management.

 The common first year enables you to work alongside students doing similar courses to you, to widen your knowledge and exposure to other subject areas and professions.
 You will have the opportunity to collaborate with other students, so you can share your insights and experience which will help you to develop and learn.

 If you discover an interest in a specific subject you have studied, upon successful completion of your first year, you could swap degrees with another course in your common first year (subject to meeting progression requirements).

 - Advertising and Digital Marketing BA (Hons)

 - Business and Human Resource Management BA (Hons)